ls4/ls4-doc/operation.rst

       2          node05       192.168.0.15:18900      subnet-192.168.000       1     active
       3          node06       192.168.0.16:18900      subnet-192.168.000       1     active

-In this process, we'll add a server to replication-set whose ID is 0.
+In this process, we'll add a server to replica-set whose ID is 0.

-Prepare new server and copy existing data from other server on the replication-set using rsync.
+Prepare new server and copy existing data from other server on the replica-set using rsync.

 ::